-- 1. 'Looked after children' are (a) in the care of a local authority or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989).
-'Previously looked after children' are children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.
+- 1. 'Looked after children' (LAC) are (a) in the care of a local authority or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989).
+'Previously looked after children' (PLAC) are children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.
+Those children who are seen as having been internationally adopted previously looked after children 'IAPLAC'.
 These definitions are set nationally, by the Department for Education. - 2.
-'Siblings' are defined as "brother or sister, half-brother or sister, step brother or sister, foster-brother or sister or adopted brother or sister whose main residence is the same address as the child for whom the school place application is being made.
-The sibling must be at the school at the point of proposed admission."
-This criterion does not include siblings on roll of the school's nursery class. - 3.
+'Siblings' are defined as "brother or sister, half brother or sister, step brother or sister, foster-brother or sister or adopted brother or sister whose main residence is the same address as the child for whom the school place application is being made.
+The sibling must be at the school at the point of proposed admission." - 3.
 All schools have experience in dealing with children with a range of medical needs and all schools are required to make reasonable adjustments in order to do this.